Kent Dog Training Services

 Once your dog has mastered the basics, we offer a range of advanced lessons to further boost their skills and confidence.
 These include:

-• Extended Distance Obedience: Teach your dog to respond to sit or down commands even when they’re 50+ yards away ideal for parks or outdoor adventures.
+• Extended Distance Obedience: Teach your dog to respond to sit or down commands even when they’re at distance, ideal for parks or outdoor adventures.

 • Heel Command: Your dog learns to come running to you, circle around, and sit perfectly at your left side.